 6. Work on building your intimacy and understanding: Connect deeper with each other by installing weekly dates, pursuing new activities together, or being physically intimate with each other.

 7. Try couples therapyCouples therapy is a good option for those struggling with unhealthy relationship dynamics.
-A couples therapist can work through past trauma, current conflicts, and build a healthy base for your relationship to thrive.
+A couples therapist can work through past trauma, current conflicts such as financial problems in the marriage, and to build a healthy base for your relationship to thrive.

 Lifebulb has online, affordable couples therapists available near you.
 Contact our team or browse our list of couples therapists to find one that fits your needs.